canro91/canro91.github.io/_posts/2026-01-07-SmartBrevity.md

 * Use 5 or 6 slides and one point per slide.

 For fiction, we want authors to take us to new, imaginary worlds.
 But for emails, presentations, and social media posts, we need shorter, clear text.
 Even in non-fiction, why make readers flip through pages for one points?
 Brevity always wins!

+_If you're looking for short and clear books on coding or personal growth, you'll find mine in [my books page](/books)._